CodenNerd/WebbersIncubate-40-days-of-code/Day-4/instruction.md

 ## Main task
 - Create a `div` with a content `Welcome to 40 days of code day 4`
 - Create a function that grabs the content of the `div` onclick of a button and display it to screen.
 Use the explanation below to guide you on how to go about it.
+- Also create a div that says `Welcome to 40 days of code day 4`

 ## Detailed explanation
 - In the `Day-4/` directory, create `index.html`, create `index.js`